PRX/corporate.prx.org/CONTRIBUTING.md

 ## Navigations

 Unless you define them, a Squarespace template won't have any [navigations](https://developers.squarespace.com/menus-navigation/).
-Navigations are simply a grouping of top-level content (pages, collections, links, etc) that get created in the Squarespace CMS that has a name.
+Navigations are simply a named grouping of top-level content (`Page`, `Link`, etc) that get created in the Squarespace CMS.
 How navigations are displayed is entirely dependant on how the site is coded.
-There is no inherent display or on-screen place where navigations end up.
+There is no inherent display or on-screen place where navigations end up just by virtue of the navigation being created and things being put into it.

 The standard use of a navigation is to loop through all the items that have been added to it, and spit out an `<a>` or `<li>` tag for each one.

 The things that belong to a navigation are managed through the CMS, not the template config; only the fact that the navigation exists is defined in the config.
 Once the navigation is defined, it will appear in the CMS.

 **NOTE:** It's not really possible to rename a navigation that has any members.
 If for some reason you need the name of a navigation to change, create a new one and move all the content from the old one to the new one before removing the old one from the config.
+Don't remove a navigation from the template config if it still has content in it; the content could be lost.

 ## Layouts

 In the hierarchy of a Squarespace site and its pages, the template is at the top, and [layouts](https://developers.squarespace.com/layouts-regions/) are one step below that.
-Nearly all top-level content that gets added to the site through the CMS (a basic page, a complex index page, a collection, etc) will use a template.
-The template is party (but not entirely) responsible for how the HTML for the content gets generated.
+Nearly all top-level content that gets added to the site through the CMS (a basic page, a complex index `Page`, a collection like a `Blog`, etc) will use a layout.
+The layout is partly (but not entirely) responsible for how the HTML for the content gets generated.

-In the template config, you define layouts with a name and a list of regions.
-The regions correspond to `.region` files that must exist in the root of the template directory.
+In the template config, you define layouts with a name and a list of `regions`.
+Each region correspond to `.region` files that must exist in the root of the template directory.
 Regions can be included in multiple layouts, which helps with code reuse.
-There is not intrinsic difference between the regions in a layout, and different layouts can have vastly different region configurations.
+There is no intrinsic difference between the regions in a layout, and different layouts in a single template can have vastly different region configurations.

 When a the HTML is generated for a page, everything that is generated is represented in some way by regions in the layout.
 If something doesn't exist in the regions in a layout's definition, pages that use that layout won't include it.